Hana And Linux On Microsoft Azure

-Suse Linux Enterprise Server (SLES) for SAP Applications is also included as the preferred and recommended operating system platform with a market share of over 90 percent for SAP Hana.
+Suse Linux Enterprise Server (SLES) for SAP Applications remains the preferred and recommended OS platform with over 90 percent market share for SAP Hana.

 Mission critical